Why Are My Calathea Leaves Curling: Reasons And How to Fix It

 Too Dry

-The curling leaf happens when the tree doesn’t get enough water, and the leaf starts to droop and curve inwards to conserve water.
+Because of this, these plants must be kept in moist soil at all times.
+Check the soil and water your tree accordingly if the leaves are curling.
+The curling leaf happens when the tree doesn’t get enough water, and the leaf starts to droop and curve inward to conserve water.
 It means the tree is too dry, and you must water it.

-Avoid overwatering as this can also lead to leaf curling.
+If you think your tree is too dry, give it a good watering, making sure that water flows out of the drainage holes at the bottom of the pot.
+Avoid overwatering, as this can also lead to leaf curling.
 When doing this, there are things you should consider.
 The first is the size of your pot.
-If it’s small, it will dry out faster, so water more frequently.
+If it’s small, it will dry out faster, so water it more frequently.

 The second is the type of potting mix you’re using.
 If it’s fast-draining, it will also dry out quickly, so water more often.
 You should consider your plant’s environment.
-It will dry out faster if it’s sunny than in a shady spot.
+It will dry out faster if it’s sunny than if it’s in a shady spot.

 Another factor is the temperature.
 In warmer weather, your plants will dry out faster than in cooler weather.
 And the humidity levels play a role.
 If the air is dry, your tree will dry out faster.
 Moreover, if you have a fan on or the air conditioner is running, this will also dry out your tree faster.